MatthewLabasan/nlp-project/README.md

 2. [ubaada/booksum-complete-cleaned](https://huggingface.co/datasets/ubaada/booksum-complete-cleaned)

 # Replicating Our Experiment
+## Prerequisites:
+1. Python 3.11 or any version compatible with all modules in `requirements.txt`

 ## Installation:
 1. Clone this repository to your system.
 In the terminal, type in `git clone https://github.com/MatthewLabasan/nlp-project.git`
 2. From the terminal, run `pip install -r requirements.txt`